The Sympathy Line on the Palm

 What is a sympathy line?
 Where is it?
 Are there variations to it?
 Read on for some very important tips about these lines, including the worry lines. (excerpt from the new “Life and Destiny Palmistry”).

 A sympathy line can be a ‘floating line’ or it can commence from the edge of the palm or life line.
 It is found below the index finger, slanting across the Mount of Jupiter.
 If the line reaches the base of the Saturn finger, it is actually a worry or trauma line.
 Mistaking the sympathy line for a ring of Solomon is easy to do; however, the meaning is almost the same.

 A Sympathy line is said to show a compassionate and understanding nature, just like the name suggests.
 However, other features need considering before coming to a conclusion. (see below for more about that).
 This line expresses the reluctance some people have to share their unpleasant feelings, to tell others about their worries and weaknesses.
 In my opinion, the sympathy line is a partial ring of Solomon.

 These types of people prefer to keep their worries to themselves.
 In a way, it shows pride, or simply the feeling that ‘a worry shared is a worry multiplied’.
 Most people who run into difficulties or feel uncomfortable about something will quickly need to air their fears or pain or share their sorrow.
 But not those with a sympathy line, they are much too private to bother other people with their concerns.

-The other features to consider with a Sympathy line.
+The other feature to consider with a Sympathy line.